tupl-tufts/rdl/README.md

 x = "foo"
 x.insert(0, nil) # RDL does not report a type error
 ```
-It's up for debate whether this is the right behavior.
-It's left over from experience with static type systems where not allowing this leads to a lot of false positive errors from the type system.
+We chose this design based on prior experience with static type systems for Ruby, where not allowing this leads to a lot of false positive errors from the type system.
+However, we may change this in the future.

 ### Top Type (%any)